 SECTION 9.
 Enforcement.
-Licensed peace officers within Wichita County, Texas; and other Texas peace officers, including but not limited to the fire marshal, are hereby authorized to enforce this Order.
-A violation of this Order may be punishable through criminal or civil enforcement.
-A violation of this Order shall be a Class C misdemeanor and the penalty for violating this Order shall be a fine of not less than one dollar (\$1.00) and no more than one thousand dollars (\$1,000.00) as authorized by Texas Government Code Sec.
-418.173, and each day a violation exists shall be a separate offense.
-This declaration also hereby authorizes the use of any other lawfully available enforcement tools.
+The Burkburnett Police Department, Wichita County Sheriff's Office, and other Texas peace officers, are hereby authorized to enforce this order.
+A violation of this order may be punishable through criminal or civil enforcement.
+A violation of this order shall be a misdemeanor and the penalty for violating this order shall be a fine of not less than one dollar (\$1.00) and no more than one thousand dollars (\$1,000.00), or confinement in jail for a term that does not exceed 180 days, as authorized by Texas Government Code 418.173.

 SECTION 10.
 Legal Remedy.
-Any violation of this resolution can be enjoined by a suit filed in the name of the State of Texas in a court of competent jurisdiction, and this remedy shall be in addition to any penal provision in this Order.
+Any violation of this resolution can be enjoined by a suit filed in the name of the City of Burkburnett in a court of competent jurisdiction, and this remedy shall be in addition to any penal provision in this Order or in the Code of Ordinances, City of Burkburnett, Texas.

 SECTION 11.
 Posting of this Order.
-The Wichita Falls/Wichita County Public Health District will post this Order on its website.
+The City of Burkburnett will post this Order on its website.